 Sunday Morning Salmon Poachers

-While looking after the beats I was in charge of I used to take a run down to the river at 6am on a Sunday morning as that was the time most poachers would figure was safest due to the rivers being closed on Sundays and most ghillies would be 'out for the count' due to a heavy Saturday night in the pub with their fishing guests!
+While looking after the beats I was in charge of I used to take a run down to the river at 6am on a Sunday morning as that was the time most poachers would figure was safest due to the rivers being legally closed on Sundays and most ghillies would be 'out for the count' due to a heavy Saturday night in the pub with their fishing guests!
 Catching a poacher requires careful thought too just the same way salmon often do!

 Let It Be And See The Funny Side

-One evening while walking home up the river I recall bumping into 5 young blond haired boys who were clearly brothers (as they looked like a set of Russian dolls!) aged from approx 5 to 12 years old.
-They were all well spaced out on the riverbank and armed with spinning rods and and all of them could cast their lures well.
+One evening while walking home up the river I recall bumping into 5 young blonde haired boys who were clearly brothers (as they looked like a set of Russian dolls!) aged from approx 5 to 12 years old.
+They were all well spaced out on the riverbank and armed with spinning rods and all of them could cast their lures well.
 They were on holiday and staying at the local caravan park and they didn't see me approaching to ask them what they thought they were doing!
-I was impressed by their abilities and consistency of cast so after startling them I directed them to a safer pool on the beat where they stood a better chance of success!
+I was impressed by their abilities and consistency of cast so after startling them I directed them to a safer pool on the beat where they stood a better chance of a fish!

 D-U-N-S No: 22-265-4509